dsimonaits/dsimonaits/README.md

 🚀 Passionate Learner: I'm Deniss, a driven Full Stack Developer, always eager to learn and adapt.
 My journey in software development has been marked by continuous growth, evolving from a novice to a developer with a growth mindset.

-🌟 Adaptability: My experience predominantly lies in JavaScript, React, and Node.js, but I don't let that limit me.
-I'm open to embracing new challenges and technologies, like my recent endeavor in learning TypeScript.
+🌟 Adaptability: My experience predominantly lies in JavaScript/TypeScript, React and Node.js, but I don't let that limit me.
+I'm open to embracing new challenges and technologies.

 🤝 Collaborative Team Player: Collaboration is at the heart of what I do.
 I thrive in diverse technical teams and foster a collaborative spirit.
 Effective communication and teamwork are my forte.